THIS POST IS UNDER CONSTRUCTION – PLEASE CHECK BACK LATER WHEN WE HAVE IT LOOKING NICE AND PRETTY1 : )

 5. Does owning it/wearing it/using it make me feel good about myself?

 This question is the bottom line when it comes to decluttering.
 Any material belongings you bring into your home, you do so on a voluntary basis.
-With that in mind, it’s just silly to surround yourself with anything other than that which makes you feel abundantly, overwhelming great about yourself, and, as an extension, your decisions and decision making process, your lifestyle choices, your core values.
-Surround yourself with things that make you feel beautiful, that conjure strictly happy memories, that make your life Simpler.
+With that in mind, it’s just silly to surround yourself with anything other than that which makes you feel abundantly great about yourself.
+Surround yourself with things that make you feel beautiful, that conjure strictly happy memories, that make your life simpler.